• Skip to primary navigation

 2. The Belfry of Bruges

-The bell tower contains a narrow staircase of 366 steps that will take visitors to the top of the tower.
+The bell tower contains a narrow staircase of that will take visitors to the top of the tower.
 The tower itself stands 83 meters high.
+If you make your way up the 366 steps of its winding staircase, you will be rewarded with breathtaking views from the top.

 Admission to the bell tower is 12 Euro per person and is open daily from 9:30 a.m. to 6:00 p.m.

-Market Square is the main plaza in the center of Bruges.
-Here, you will find cafes serving traditional Belgian dishes, local government buildings, museums, and the Belfry of Bruges (more on that later).
+The Markt, or Market Square, is the main plaza in the center of Bruges.
+Here, you will find cafes serving traditional Belgian dishes, local government buildings, museums, and the Belfry of Bruges.

 The colorful cafe buildings pictured above are iconic to the city of Bruges, and you will likely see tons of people taking photographs here.